Stree (1972 film)

-Stree is a 1972 Indian Bengali-language period romantic action drama film directed by Salil Dutta.
+Stree is a 1972 Indian Bengali-language period action drama film directed by Salil Dutta.
 The film is based on the novel of Bimal Mitra by the same title and the era of the plot showing during the Second World War.
 Produced by Baby June Productions marking their second venture, it stars Uttam Kumar, Soumitra Chatterjee and Arati Bhattacharya in lead roles.
 The soundtrack of the film was composed by Nachiketa Ghosh, with the lyrics penned by Gauriprasanna Mazumder and Pulak Bandyopadhyay.

 The film showed Uttam's one of the best performance and clash with Soumitra.
 The film became a blockbuster hit at the box office.
 The film had dominated at the BFJA Award 1973 and went on to win seven awards.
 It was later remade in Hindi in 1982 as Ayaash starring Sanjeev Kumar, Arun Govil and Rati Agnihotri in lead roles.

 Plot

-Sitapati (Soumitra Chatterjee), a homeless youth, comes to landlord Madhav Dutta's (Uttam Kumar) house and gets a job as his cameraman.
-Sitapati discovers his former girlfriend Mrinmoyee (Arati Bhattacharya) is now Madhav Dutta's wife.
+Sitapati, a homeless youth, comes to landlord Madhav Dutta's house and gets a job as his cameraman.
+Sitapati discovers his former girlfriend Mrinmoyee is now Madhav Dutta's wife.
 Madhav's polygamy and Mirnmoyee's loneliness prompt her extramarital relationship with Sitapati.
 Baiji dance and alcoholism, love, betrayal, hatred - Sitapati's lens captures it all.
 Finally, Sitapati leaves the house, Mrinmoyee dies, and gradually Madhav learns about their relationship.
 Madhav cannot bear the fact that his wife has committed adultery.
 He goes to take revenge and shoots Sitapati who is already dead, then becomes mad and shoots himself.